▶︎ ▶︎ participation

 26 August '03

-PS – the ‚grand‘ revisions, so far: 1866, 1872, 1874, 1999 / political rights, federal level: 1874: facultative referendum added, 1891: initiative added, 1971: women’s rights on the federal level (1990: the little canton Appenzell Innerrhoden forced to join in)
+PS – the ‚grand‘ revisions, so far: 1866, 1872, 1874, 1999 / political rights, federal level: mandatory referendum since 1848, 1874: facultative referendum added, 1891: initiative added, 1971: women’s rights (1990: the little canton Appenzell Innerrhoden forced to join in on the cantonal level)

 released in August 2003 through NDDIE Network for Direct Democracy in Europe – you may find some of it’s people at · citizens-initiative.eu · democracy-international.org · democratie.nu · mehr-demokratie.de · meerdemocratie.nl · referendumplatform.nl · sdnl.nl/wit-view.htm (WIT)…